 And then he listens for the First Crack (FC) start every time.
 And aim to make the development from FC start the same every time: regarding time and temperature rise.

-In Episode 3 it is about roasting to a certain color.
+You can hear about this in my podcast Coffee Roasting Navigated.
+Episode 3 is about roasting to a certain color.
 We are at a roasting course with Morten Münchow from CoffeeMind.
-I have called the episode “Roasting by color” but Morten focuses on more than the bean color to make a good roast.
+I have called the episode “Roasting by color”, but Morten focuses on more than the bean color to make a good roast.

 The onset of First Crack (FC / 1st crack) is an important control point in roasting coffee.
-Rapid development takes place in the taste from here onward.
+Rapid development af the taste takes place from here onward.
 First crack is when the beans expand and make a noise like popcorn or the crack of a thin branch.

 But all the beans do not crack right at the same time.
-First one, then quiet, then another.
-But at some point, lots are cracking.
+First one single crack, then quiet, then another.
+But at some point, a lot is cracking.
 So when should you call the exact time of the start of FC ?
 Was it a 9:15 or 9:40 minutes ?

 Another thing that makes it difficult is the background noise: the noise of the roaster and the beans hitting the drum.
 So it’s difficult to hear the cracks.

 Try listening to this sound bite … Make your own notes before reading on:

 I asked in a roaster forum to listen and say when they would say FC started (click on the picture to see a bigger size):